 Exploring object detection means understanding:

-- What you could accomplish by detecting people in images and video
+1. What you could accomplish by detecting people in images and video.

-- How detecting a person is different from other tech, such as facial recognition
+2. How detecting a person is different from other tech, such as facial recognition.

-- The relationship between general object detection, such as vehicle detection, and detecting people
+3. The relationship between general object detection, such as vehicle detection, and detecting people.

-- Current and prospective real-world industry 4.0 applications of this tech
+5. Current and prospective real-world industry 4.0 applications of this tech.

-What can you accomplish applying object detection tools to your images and video?
-Computer vision people detection accomplishes three distinct tasks:
+What can you accomplish by applying object detection tools to your images and video?
+Using computer vision for human detection accomplishes three distinct tasks:

 On a higher level, there are two elements to consider when approaching human detection in an image using computer vision applications.
 First, there's the technical side — how you can detect people in an image or a video.
 The second part is what you can do with the results, and has to do with the quality of the returns you get from your application.